Enough Rope (film)

-Enough Rope (Le meurtrier) is a 1963 French thriller film directed by Claude Autant-Lara.
+Enough Rope (Le meurtrier) is a 1963 French-Italian-West-German neo noir crime film directed by Claude Autant-Lara and starring Marina Vlady, Robert Hossein, Maurice Ronet, Yvonne Furneaux and Gert Fröbe.
 The film is an adaptation of Patricia Highsmith's 1954 novel The Blunderer.

-Plot synopsis
+Plot

 Walter Saccard and Melchior Kimmel are both suspected for the murder of their wives and set out to prove their innocence.